 Narrawong is situated at the mouth of the Surry River 18km from Portland along the Princes Highway.
 Lose yourself in a world of wonderful art, find yourself roaming the rows of Lavender or just be at one with nature but no matter what you fancy be sure not to miss what this little, yet wonderful town has to offer.

 Patrolled during the summer months, the beach is great for swimming, beach combing or just walking the dog.
 Access to the beach from the Reserve area is across a footbridge over the Surry River.
 Keep an eye out for the Hooded Plover as this is a home for these lovely birds.

 A kids playground is right at the edge of the beach so the young ones can enjoy a combination of beach and slides.

-Mt Clay Sawpit Picnic Area – Suitable for day visitors or as a free camping location, there are plenty of walking and mountain bike trails and an amazing viewing area taking in the Portland Town and Bay.
+Narrawong also has plenty of outdoor recreation opportunities, such as those found at the Sawpit Recreation Area.
+Suitable for day visitors or as a free camping location, there are plenty of walking and mountain bike trails and an amazing viewing area taking in the Portland Town and Bay.

 Explore everything about a region by selecting a location.

 Sign up to get the latest deals, tours & events along the Great Ocean Road

 Great Ocean Road Regional Tourism acknowledges the Traditional Custodians of the Great Ocean Road region the Wadawurrung, Eastern Maar & Gunditjmara.
 We pay our respects to their Elders, past, present and emerging.
 We recognise and respect their unique cultural heritage and the connection to their traditional lands.
 We commit to building genuine and lasting partnerships that recognise, embrace and support the spirit of reconciliation, working towards self-determination, equity of outcomes and an equal voice for Australia’s first people.